michaelmurrayiv/307assignment1/README.md

-# 307assignment1
+# First assignment for Intro to Software Engineering class

-# creating a simple web act using React.js
+This assignment consists of creating a simple web app using React.js.